Henry A. Castle

-Henry Anson Castle (August 22, 1841 – August 16, 1916) was a lawyer, visionary, Civil War captain, and founder of the town of North St. Paul.
+Henry Anson Castle (August 22, 1841 – August 16, 1916) was an American lawyer, Civil War captain, Adjutant General of Minnesota, politician and founder of the town of North St. Paul, Minnesota.

-Ancestry
+Ancestry and Early life

 Henry's father was of English descent.
 His paternal 6th great-grandfather Henry Castle II immigrated to America from Wiltshire, England after 1647.
-Henry's mother was of Dutch and Scottish descent, his material grandfather James Frazier Jacquess was a Colonel in the Civil War, which he later fought in.
+Henry's mother was of Dutch and Scottish descent, his material grandfather James Frazier Jacquess was a Colonel in the American Civil War, which he later fought in.

-Early life

-Henry was born to Timothy Hunt Castle (1814-1880) and Julia Anne Boyd (1812-1890).
+Henry was born in 1841 to Timothy Hunt Castle (1814-1880) and Julia Anne Boyd (1812-1890).
 In the 1860 United States Census he listed his occupation as "student" and a year later he enlisted in the Union Army.

 Military career

 When the Civil War broke out, Castle enlisted in the Union Army around 1861 and was put into the 73rd Illinois Infantry Regiment.
 He gained the rank of Sergeant Major and was discharged after being injured during the Battle of Stone River on April 19, 1863.
 He rejoined the army as Captain of the 137th Illinois Infantry Regiment and remained in the army until 1865.